 Insight on Balance Sheet Analysis

-When a balance sheet of a company is analyzed over several periods, one can find a trend of the financial position of the company.
-It gives insight into a company’s capital structure and helps to analyze its liquidity risk, credit risk and financial risk.
-Different balance sheet financial ratios reflect financials stability and liquidity of the company.
-In this manner, balance sheet plays an importance role in investment decisions and management decisions by providing a snapshot of entity’s financial strength.
+When a company’s balance sheet is analyzed over several periods, one can find a trend in the company’s financial position.
+It gives insight into a company’s capital structure and helps to analyze its liquidity risk, credit risk, and financial risk.
+Different financial ratios reflect the financial stability and liquidity of the company.
+In this manner, it plays an important role in investment decisions and management decisions by providing a snapshot of an entity’s financial strength.